-I am a private mortgage lender and as such I’ve seen successful investors draw on different types of skills.
+We’ve seen successful investors draw on different types of skills.
 Some are handy and can build sweat equity by doing parts of their rehab themselves.
 Others are negotiators and managers extraordinaire.
-They are the ones who squeeze every penny, negotiate for every nail and breathe down the neck of their contractors every day.
+They are the ones who squeeze every penny, negotiate for every nail, and breathe down the neck of their contractors every day.
 Working with them is not a picnic for contractors, but those investors do make money when their softer competitors don’t.
 Still, regardless of their skills, all of those investors share a single strength in common: an ability to find real estate investment opportunities.
 Identifying properties with money-making potential and putting them under contract is at the heart of real estate investing.

 This article is a continuation of our series on this topic.
 For more information see our previously-published Introduction and our article on Finding Real Estate Deals at Foreclosure Auctions.

-When a property fails to sell at a Foreclosure Auction, it goes back to the bank that holds the nonperforming mortgage.
-The bank becomes its owner (thus Real Estate Owned or “REO”) and the previous owner, the one who was not paying the mortgage, is taken off the title.
-As the owner, the bank can do anything it wants with the property.
-Since they are not in the property management business, the majority of banks choose to sell them off.
+When a property fails to sell at a foreclosure auction, it goes back to the bank that holds the nonperforming mortgage.
+The bank becomes its owner (thus Real Estate Owned or “REO”), and the previous owner, who was not paying the mortgage, is taken off the title.
+As the new owner, the bank can do anything it wants with the property.
+Since they are not in the property management business, most banks choose to sell those properties off.

 Offer to close quickly.